microsoft/hackathon-starter-kit/community-hack/README.md

 #### 1. Determine Name, Purpose and Outcomes of the Hackathon

-Is this a hackathon, workshop or openhack?
+Is this a hackathon (which is focused on a problem statement or category), workshop (which is more focused on education of the material) or [openhack](https://openhack.microsoft.com/)?
 If it's a hackathon, what is the problem statement?

 Either in combination with, or subsequent to this step (after pitching the idea), the organizing team should be formed.